 - Wear warm clothing and boots (pack a change of clothing, including extra winter coat, mittens, and cap.)

-- Colander to strain snow, car-kettle to warm it, and large bowl to collect warmed water.
+- Colander to strain snow, a car kettle to warm it, and a large bowl to collect warmed water.
 Don’t drink cold water or snow!

 - Chemical hand and body warmer packets